 1. Big Island, Hawai’i

 The Big Island is home to a diverse ecosystem that offers visitors an incredible variety of scenery.
-From the beaches and the mountains to waterfalls to lookout points, it has it all.
-It’s also a hub for spiritual and transformative experiences.
+From the beaches and mountains to waterfalls and lookout points, it has it all.
+On top of that, it’s also a hub for spiritual and transformative experiences.

-So, why the Big Island in January?
+So, why visit the Big Island in January?
 First of all, escaping the frigid temperatures of winter is an enticing proposal.
-(You won’t be the only one with this idea though, as winter is one of the most popular times to visit Hawai’i.
-Compared to November and December, however, January is a bit less crowded.)
-There’s also less rainfall that month, so it’s just right for all the outdoor activities you can do.
+You won’t be the only one with this idea though, as winter is one of the most popular times to visit Hawai’i.
+Compared to November and December, however, January is a bit less crowded.
+There’s also less rainfall during January, so it’s just right for all the outdoor activities you can do.
 Plus, humpback whale season is also in full swing this month, giving you another reason to go.

 2. Fairbanks, Alaska